Sleep Apnea Device Instructions for Use (IFU)

 • Washing: Use soap and warm water (not exceeding 45°C/113°F).

-• Avoid Immersion: Do not immerse the device in cleaning solutions for extended periods, as this may cause delamination.
+• Avoid Immersion of Acrylic Appliances: Do not immerse the device in cleaning solutions for extended periods, as this may cause delamination.

 • Storage: Store the device in a dedicated dental case with proper airflow to prevent moisture buildup.